cliff-ah-leong/proworkflow-test/ReadMe.md

 }
 ```

-# Time Tracking Test Tasks

-## Select Task
-- Allow the user to select a task they wish to track time against from the GET_TASKS graphql query results.
-- The application should display the currently selected task.
-- Once a task has been selected, the user should be presented with a “Start Timer Button” and a list of previously recorded time entries. (explained below)

-## Start Timer (Button)
--	The user should be presented with a button to “Start Timer”, this will fire the START_TIMERECORD mutation.
-- Once a timer has been started, the User should be presented with a Stop Timer button and hide the Start Timer Button

-## Stop Timer (Button)
--	The stop timer button will fire the STOP_TIMERECORD mutation.
--	An option to add ‘notes’ should be given when the user clicks ‘stop timer’ button and can be supplied to the STOP_TIMERECORD mutation
--	If no notes are added, the app should supply the task name and start date as notes to the mutation.

-## Time Entries Display:
--	Below the Select Task and Start/Stop timer buttons, a tabular display of time records entries that have been tracked against the task should be shown.
--   This data can be found from the GET_TASKS query.
--	This display should be updated once a new time record has been stopped with newest time entries at the top.

-### Timer Entry Details to Display
--   Notes
--	Start date
--	Start time
--	Stop time
--	Time tracked (HH:mm)
--   Tracked by (contact full name)

 ---
 # Additional Instructions
 - Please commit regularly with commit messages so we can understand your progress as the app develops